maxkasy/home/_pages/conference/StatisticsSocialConference.md

 * **Reimbursement:** We will provide a honorarium of 800$ for out-of-town participants, to cover hotel and travel costs.
 * **Contact:** For logistical questions, if you would like us to reserve a hotel for you, and for honararium payments, please contact [Trina Ott](mailto:ott@fas.harvard.edu).
 * **Papers and Slides**: Please also email these to Trina, and we will post them on this website before the conference.
+* **Dinner** for speakers on May 10 will take place at Cambridge One, 27 Church St, Cambridge.
+* **Videos** of talks will be recorded an posted online; please let us know if you don't want to be recorded.

 ## Schedule (preliminary)